ColbyBrungard/Geoprocess-by-area/README.md

 -SCALE_MIN= The minimum radius of the search window
 -SCALE_MAX=8 The maximum radius of the search window -SCALE_NUM = 3 The increment used to enlarge the search radius.
 The search radius is increased until the incremented radius is bigger than the maximum radius.
 (Using the default parameters, I think that this means that the search radius is increased by 3 cells each time the calculation is repeated, 3, 6, 9, until the last window (9 cells) is larger than the default max (8 cells)).
 This means that the buffer used to extract the DEM values must be slightly larger than the resulting search window (in this case 9 cells).
 This algorithim implements uses a multi-scale approach to identify if each individual cell is in a 'valley' or 'ridge' position using a moving-window approach and calculating the differenece between the elevation value and the mean elevation from a neighborhood.
-Both the size of the neighborhood and the  More information is given at: https://www.wsl.ch/staff/niklaus.zimmermann/programs/aml4_1.html and http://www.jennessent.com/downloads/tpi-poster-tnc_18x22.pdf
+More information is given at: https://www.wsl.ch/staff/niklaus.zimmermann/programs/aml4_1.html and http://www.jennessent.com/downloads/tpi-poster-tnc_18x22.pdf

 ### Thoughts on saga modules that were not used.